biointec/columba/README.md

 # Reproducing results 1
-The results form our paper: [Dynamic partitioning of search patterns for approximate pattern matching using search schemes](https://doi.org/10.1016/j.isci.2021) can be reproduced by using the following instructions.
+The results form our paper: [Dynamic partitioning of search patterns for approximate pattern matching using search schemes](https://doi.org/10.1016/j.isci.2021.102687) can be reproduced by using the following instructions.

+First download and compile [Columba 1.0](https://github.com/biointec/columba/tree/v1.0).

 ## Dataset